dtdetwiller/lifestyle/README.md

 ### Android mobile app - lifestyle health app

-This is a life style heath mobile app written in Java on Android Studio.
+This is a lifestyle health mobile app written in Java on Android Studio.

 Features:
 - BMI Calculator